-Parking charges suspended
+Parking charges re-introduced

 Blue badge - disabled persons parking

 Car parking will not enforce on expired blue badges with a date of 1 January 2020 onwards.
 This applies to Council car parks only and not private ones.
-As a temporary measure and as from Friday 24 April Spring Street car park in Wilmslow will close at the earlier time of 8pm.
-So the car park will be open from 7am to 8pm

-We following advice from government and we have adjusted our work methods accordingly.
+We are following advice from government and we have adjusted our work methods accordingly.
 All highways staff are adhering to social distancing guidelines.
 We ask members of the public to follow social distancing advice if they need to approach our staff.

 You can report highway issues using our Report It tool or by calling us on 0300 123 5020.